Home / Resources / Take 10 to settle and calm your mind

 What does that actually mean?

-Through mindfulness training, we can learn to manage our emotions and our thoughts so that when difficult thoughts and emotions arise, we can skillfully manage our way through them rather than being overwhelmed by them.
+Through mindfulness training, we can learn to manage our emotions and our thoughts so that when difficult thoughts and emotions arise, we can skilfully manage our way through them rather than being overwhelmed by them.

-Mindfulness is, in fact, brain training, so just as we are taught to look after our bodies, to exercise, get out walking to the gym, do
+Mindfulness is, in fact, brain training, so just as we are taught to look after our bodies, to exercise, get out walking to the gym, do sports and eat healthily.

-We are told all the time to look after our bodies, we understand that, but nobody is teaching us to look after our brains and keep
+We are told all the time to look after our bodies, we understand that, but nobody is teaching us to look after our brains and keep our minds healthy, and that's what mindfulness does.

 We do mindfulness training through meditation, so meditation builds the muscle of mindfulness, but meditation is a means to an end.
 Meditation helps to build muscle so that we can be mindful in our everyday lives and be skilful in our thoughts and emotions while they are happening.